Embedded Dashboards

 GET /api/v1/dashboards/{dashboard_id}/manifest

-Returns the dashboard’s tiles and the URL to load each one’s data.
+Returns the dashboard’s tiles, each tile’s visualization and parameter contract, and the URL to load each tile’s data.
 Performs no query execution.
 Returns 404 if the dashboard does not exist or the caller cannot see it.
 Only tiles the caller can access through the dashboard are included.

 Response